“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Consider the User’s Physical Abilities

-The user’s physical abilities will determine the type of wheelchair that is most suitable.
+The user’s physical abilities will determine the type of wheelchair that is most suitable for them.
 For example, if the user has good upper body strength, a manual wheelchair may be a good option.
-If the user has limited upper body strength, an electric wheelchair may be more appropriate.
+If the user has limited upper-body strength, an electric wheelchair may be a more suitable option.

 Evaluate the User’s Lifestyle

-The user’s lifestyle will also determine the type of wheelchair that is most suitable.
+The user’s lifestyle will also determine the type of wheelchair that is most suitable for them.
 For example, if the user is frequently on the go and needs to transport the wheelchair often, a lightweight and foldable wheelchair may be the best choice.

 Determine the Size and Weight Capacity

 It’s essential to choose a wheelchair with the right size and weight capacity for the user.
-The user’s weight, height, and body shape should be considered to ensure proper fit and support.
+The user’s weight, height, and body shape should be taken into account to ensure a proper fit and support.

 Check the Seat and Backrest